Q: What are the benefits of the Honors College?»

 Q: What GPA do I need to stay in the Honors College?»

-Q: How do AP/IB scores and dual-enrollment courses work for the Honors Curriculum?»
+Q: How do AP/IB scores and dual-enrollment courses substitute for the Honors Curriculum requirements?»

 Q: I am leaving the Honors College without completing the curriculum.
 What is your recommendation for transferring credits?»

 Q: What are the hours of the Honors College Study Lounge and offices?»